 At 24 pairs, the Simple Trending 5-Tier Stackable Shoe Rack has the highest capacity of all due to its shelves and pockets.
 However, the AQUAPRO Adjustable Shoe Slots enabled any shelf to double its storing capability, so using these together enabled us to fit much more on the same rack for ultimate space-saving and organization.

 Although the style of each product is a matter of opinion and the most subjective of our metrics, it's still an important aspect for most consumers to consider.
 We attempted to measure the aesthetic appeal of each shoe organizer objectively, but this metric doesn't carry nearly as much weight as the others due to its inherent subjectivity.
 Overall, the style is judged on the look and quality of the materials, but we also considered how much room each takes up and how adaptable it would be in different spaces.

 With its futuristic look, the SONGMICS Plastic Shoe Cubes was one of the most eye-catching options, and it can be arranged in different configurations.
-If you want your stylish shoe collection to be known, it displays your proud collection quite nicely.
+For those looking to show off their stylish shoe collection, this model will display your proud collection quite nicely.
 Another innovative design was the AQUAPRO Adjustable Shoe Slots, which also displays shoes in a unique way.
 The Honey-Can-Do 3-Tier Shoe Shelf stands out from the pack with its slatted bamboo construction, giving it a more natural look and feel with a touch of island vibes.